 There are three dilapidated billboards on the roads outside the rural town of Ebbing in Missouri.
 Mildred (Frances McDormand), grieving her daughter Angela’s brutal and still unsolved murder some months previous, decides to buy the ad space to criticise the local police chief, Willoughby (Woody Harrelson), for not having caught the killer.

 The billboards don’t go down well with the locals.
 Police officer Dixon (Sam Rockwell) is furious.
 Mildred’s son (Lucas Hedges) gets a hard time in school.
 Red Welby (Caleb Landry Jones), the guy who sold the ad space, is threatened right in front of his assistant (Kerry Condon).
-Police even threaten to cause issues for Mildred’s friend Denise (Amanda Warren) just because they can.
+Police even threaten to cause legal problems for Mildred’s friend Denise (Amanda Warren) just because they can.

 Mildred’s crusade for justice lights both proverbial and literal fires in an otherwise sleepy town.

-Like McDonagh’s previous outings, the sense of humour is pitch black – just the way I like it – but as films go, it’s not actually particularly funny.
+Like McDonagh’s previous outings the sense of humour is pitch black – just the way I like it – but as films go it’s not actually particularly funny.
 It’s furious.
 McDormand’s Mildred is rightfully fed up and angry that no progress seems to have been made at all in trying to find who committed the atrocious acts on her daughter.
 Sure, tough luck when there are no leads to follow, but I can see how galling it must be when it seems like they’re not even trying.

 It’s a film that throws a few curve balls, but I won’t give any spoilers to what happens.
 There are several instances where I went “well, that’s something I didn’t expect”, but other people’s mileages may vary.
 The ending was unexpected.
 Not to give it away, but it was sort of … abrupt?
 That’s probably my only issue with it, in fairness.
 It ended too soon.
 I wanted to find out what happened next, and instead the film ended.
 Oh well.
 Always leave your audience wanting more, right?